WilcoTerink/GlabTop2-py/docs/source/index.rst

 .. note::

-   Latest release: 2.0.3.
+   Latest release: 2.1.0

+   GlabTop2-py is now available as an :ref:`App <running_app>` that runs in the browser.

-   GlabTop2 now works with Python versions >= 3.11.
+   GlabTop2-py works with Python versions >= 3.11.

    PCRaster will now be automatically installed if GlabTop2-py is installed using :ref:`Anaconda <installation_anaconda>`.
    Manual installation of PCRaster is still required if GlabTop2-py is installed using :ref:`pip <installation_pip>` or manually